 The University of Tulsa recognizes the potential benefits of the intellectual capital of its faculty, students and staff —to society, to the university, to themselves.
 The university has established a high priority to realizing those benefits.

 Early involvement with the university is encouraged for the identification, protection and utilization of intellectual property.
-You are encouraged to contact Dr. William (Bill) Lawson, Director of Technology Commercialization, at 918-631-3335; or Dr. Brenton McLaury, Interim Vice Provost for Research and Dean of the Graduate School at 918-631-2999.
+You are encouraged to contact Dr. William (Bill) Lawson, Director of Technology Commercialization, at 918-631-3335; or Dr. Brenton McLaury, Vice Provost for Research and Dean of the Graduate School at 918-631-2999.

 Intellectual Property Basics